We use cookies on this site to enhance your experience.

 Stay Golden,

-To make your transition to Laurier and the Kitchener/Waterloo region easier, I’ve compiled a list of restaurant recommendations from other Laurier 101 Summer Hosts.
+To make your transition to Laurier and the Kitchener/Waterloo region easier, I’ve compiled a list of restaurant recommendations given my own personal testimony, and recommendations from fellow Laurier101 food connoisseurs!

 If you’re looking for a restaurant within walking distance of campus (approximately 10-20 minutes one way), check out the following places: